kelseyhightower/nomad-on-kubernetes/docs/05-consul.md

 ### Delegate the consul domain to Consul

-The internal Kubernetes DNS service can be configure to delegate specific domains to another DNS server such as Consul.
+The internal Kubernetes DNS service can be configured to delegate specific domains to another DNS server such as Consul.
 This enables Consul to handle all DNS queries to the `consul.` domain, while Kubernetes handles everything else.

 ```
 cat <<EOF | kubectl apply -f -